 If you do it right, you can show up in three spots on page one:

 Many new, prospective students will start their search for a martial arts school on Google.
-Being on page one for both desktops and mobile search remains a huge marketing advantage.
+Being on page one for both desktop and mobile search remains a huge marketing advantage.

 Pro Tip: Retargeting